chriskonnertz/DeepLy/README.md

   [documentKey] => 39FF8B10D20621096F23BF96CC103E12074727007C62963CF49AE8A9965D7695
 )
 ```
-> Note: The maximum upload limit for any document is 10 MB and 1.000.000 characters.
+> 💡 The maximum upload limit for any document is 10 MB and 1.000.000 characters.
 >
-> ATTENTION: Every file upload is at least billed with 50.000 characters!
+> ⚡ Every file upload is at least billed with 50.000 characters!

 The second step is to wait for the DeepL.com API to finish processing (translating) the document.
 You can check the state: